Upgrading CloudBees CI on modern cloud platforms

 Backup strategy

 1. Ensure that you have regular backups of your JENKINS_HOME for your operations center, and all controllers.
 We recommend using the CloudBees Backup Plugin to automate this. controllers that have CloudBees Backup Plugin 3.38 or later installed have support for the Restore job type.
-To restore an operations center when using CloudBees CI on traditional platforms follow the steps for Restoring manually.
+To restore an operations center when using CloudBees CI on modern cloud platforms follow the steps for Restoring manually.
 If you are using CloudBees CI on modern cloud platforms, follow the steps to Backup and restore on Kubernetes.
-The backups should be stored at an offsite location such as cloud storage or at a minimum on separate hardware from your CloudBees CI .
+The backups should be stored at an offsite location such as cloud storage or at a minimum on separate hardware from your CloudBees CI.

 2. Take another backup immediately before you start the upgrade.